 What sets Bismarck apart from other metros is its abundance of natural attractions.
 Bordered by the Missouri River, the city is surrounded by forests, streams, bays, and other water features.
-Bismarck has numerous parks and trails, and boasts seven nearby golf courses.
+Bismarck has numerous parks and trails and boasts seven nearby golf courses.

 Despite its progress, Bismarck has retained its small-town charm with friendly, welcoming people.
-This, plus excellent schools, economic opportunities, and plenty of opportunities for an active lifestyle, makes Bismarck one of the most desirable places to live in the US.
+This, plus excellent schools, economic opportunities, and plenty of opportunities for an active lifestyle, make Bismarck one of the most desirable places to live in the US.

 Real Estate in Bismarck, ND